naif-sameer/my-programming-docs/docs/php/laravel.md

 <img src="{{ asset('images/icon-box.jpg') }}" />

-# if you need to secre the images use *storage* folder
+# if you need to secret the images use *storage* folder
 /**
 	php artisan storage:link